pgram1/LCM-utility-in-Java/README.md

-# LCM-utility-in-Java-
+# LCM utility (in Java)
-Utility that finds the least common multiple of n numbers.
+This utility calculates the least common multiple of an infinite (theoretically) amount of positive numbers (values up to 2^31-1)